Suspect in Kalamazoo shooting spree that killed 6 pleads guilty

 Dalton's attorney, who had previously said he wouldn't pursue an insanity defense for his client, said Dalton was pleading guilty against his advice, to shield his family and victims' families from the emotional toll of a trial, NBC affiliate WOOD reported.
 Jury selection began last week and was due to end Monday.

-Dalton, 45, an Uber driver with no criminal history, drove around Kalamazoo on Feb.
+Dalton, 45, who had no criminal history, drove around Kalamazoo on Feb.
 20, 2016, opening fire on unsuspecting victims over the course of hours, all the while picking up fares between attacks.

 The attacks happened at three locations around the city.
 Dalton first shot Tiana Carruthers, then 25, as she shielded a group of children near her home.
 The mother was seriously injured but survived.

-Later, Dalton gunned down father and son Rich, 53, and Tyler Smith, 17, as they looked at cars at a dealership.
+Later, Dalton gunned down Rich Smith, 53, and his son, Tyler, 17, as they looked at cars at a dealership.

 See 14-Year-Old Kalamazoo Shooting Victim's Recovery ProgressApril 20, 201601:10